AikidoSec/safe-chain/README.md

 safe-chain --version
 ```

+> **Note:** When using pip or pip3, Safe Chain may need to install a CA certificate in your OS trust store to enable secure MITM protection.
+This operation requires root (administrator) permissions.
+You may be prompted for your password when running pip commands for the first time.

 ## How it works

 The Aikido Safe Chain works by running a lightweight proxy server that intercepts package downloads from the npm registry and PyPI.
 When you run npm, npx, yarn, pnpm, pnpx, bun, bunx, `pip`, or `pip3` commands, all package downloads are routed through this local proxy, which verifies packages in real-time against **[Aikido Intel - Open Sources Threat Intelligence](https://intel.aikido.dev/?tab=malware)**.
 If malware is detected in any package (including deep dependencies), the proxy blocks the download before the malicious code reaches your machine.